gavinlaking/vedeu/docs/events.md

 User events allow you to orchestrate behaviour within your application, ie. the user presses a specific key, you trigger an event to make something happen.
 Eg. pressing 'p' instructs the player to play.

+## Pre-defined User Events

+Vedeu pre-defines a few user events, which client applications can listen for, or trigger themselves.

+### `:_cleanup_`

+Vedeu triggers this event when `:_exit_` is triggered.
+You can hook into this to perform a special action before the application terminates.
+Saving the user's work, session or preferences might be popular here.

+### `:_initialize_`

+Vedeu triggers this event when it is ready to enter the main loop.
+Client applications can listen for this event and perform some action(s), like render the first screen, interface or make a sound.

 #### How to define user events